Has smallpox been eradicated?

 Why it changed

 A disease that killed around 300 million people in the 20th century vanished completely through a global vaccination campaign.
-That number is only as good as the systems behind it — holding 0 (eradicated 1980) as of 1980 means keeping the same funding and policy in place.
+That number is only as good as the systems behind it — holding 0 (eradicated 1980) beyond 1980 means keeping the same funding and policy in place.

 Source · Our World in Data CC-BY 4.0 (Our World in Data) Last reviewed 2026-06-30